Paying for PrEP

 People using the Interim Federal Health Program in Ontario are covered for PrEP.

-People eligible for the Non-Insured Health Benefits program are covered for PrEP.
+First Nations and Inuit people eligible for the Non-Insured Health Benefits programs are covered for PrEP.

-The Non-Insured Health Benefits program is only open to some Indigenous people with specific legal status in Canada, including First Nations people registered as an Indian under the Indian Act or Inuks who are recognized by an Inuit Land Claim organization.
-Note: NIHB only covers your medication costs if you do not have drug coverage through another government program or through private insurance.
+The Non-Insured Health Benefits program is only open to Indigenous people with specific legal status in Canada, including First Nations people registered as an Indian under the Indian Act or Inuks who are recognized by an Inuit Land Claim organization.
+NIHB covers the cost of PrEP, although it only covers your medication costs if you do not have drug coverage through another government program or through private insurance.

 Canadian Armed Forces personnel are covered for PrEP through Canadian Forces Health Care.

-If you are a member of the Armed Forces, you can access PrEP through the health coverage you have as part of serving.
-If health care providers at your base, wing or unit are not willing to prescribe PrEP, you can use your Canadian Forces Health Care Identification card (sometimes called a Blue Cross Card) at off-base clinics to access PrEP and at community pharmacies to pay for PrEP and other prescriptions.
+If you are a member of the Armed Forces, you can access PrEP through your military health coverage.
+If health care providers at your base, wing or unit are not willing to prescribe PrEP, you can use your Canadian Forces Health Care Identification card (also called a Blue Cross Card) at off-base clinics to access PrEP and at community pharmacies to pay for it and other prescriptions.

 When you visit a pharmacy to get your medication, bring your VAC card.
 The pharmacist will bill the cost of your medication and any dispensing fees directly to VAC.